top of page

 Zombie 1979

 Also known as Zombi 2, this film was intended to serve as a sequel to George A. Romero’s Dawn of the Dead (Zombi in Italy).
 Fulci was hired for the project based on his work in his giallo The Psychic, and it changed the trajectory of his career.
-Though he never set out to be a horror director, the international success found in Zombie paved the way for his most widely adored 'Gates of Hell' trilogy.
-The gore put this film in the crosshairs of the video nasty craze in Britain and marked a trend in Fulci’s affinity for ocular trauma.
+Though he never set out to be a horror director, the international success found in Zombie paved the way for his most widely adored 'Gates of Hell trilogy.
+The gore put this film in the cross hairs of the video nasty craze in Britain and marked a trend in Fulci’s affinity for ocular trauma.
 In a way, Zombie serves as inspiration for Fulci’s future work in horror.
 But on a bigger scale, Zombie directly influenced the work of filmmakers like Quentin Tarantino, who mimicked shots straight from the film for his own film Kill Bill: Volume 1.

 City of the Living Dead (The Gates of Hell) 1980